A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Numerical evaluation

 \subsection{Sum-rates}

-To highlight the advantages of the NR-BD-RIS, we assume that the direct links are blocked, and the FD users connect exclusively via the RIS.
-This section presents the all-user sum-rates to showcase the superior performance of the NR-BD-RIS compared to the R-BD-RIS and D-RIS in the wireless circulator scenario.
+To highlight the advantages of the NR-BD-RIS, we assume that the direct links are blocked, and the FD UEs connect exclusively via the RIS.
+This section presents the sum-rates to showcase the superior performance of the NR-BD-RIS compared to the R-BD-RIS and D-RIS in the wireless circulator scenario.